A mathematical model of delay discounting with bi-faceted impulsivity: Abstract

 \section{Abstract}

-Existing mathematical models of delay discounting consider impulsivity as a mono-dimensional entity.
-However, the present article derives a novel mathematical model of delay discounting involving its bi-dimensional characteristic.
-This new mathematical model, named the Extended Effective Exponential Model or E$^3$M, considers impulsivity as a variable represented by two positive and fluctuating quantities: trait and state impulsivity.
+Existing mathematical models of delay discounting (e. g. exponential model, hyperbolic model, and those derived from nonextensive statistics) consider impulsivity as a single quantity.
+However, the present article derives a novel mathematical model of delay discounting considering impulsivity as a multi-faceted quantity.
+It considers impulsivity to be represented by two positive and fluctuating quantities (e.g. these facets may be trait and state impulsivity).
 To derive the model, the superstatistics method, which has been used to describe fluctuating physical systems like a thermal plasma, has been adapted.
-The model successfully describes the results of the existing studies used in the paper and indicates a dominance of the state dimension among the participants of the studies.
+According to the standard practice in behavioural science, we first assume that the total impulsivity is a mere addition of the two facets.
+However, we also explore the possibility beyond an additive model and conclude that facets of impulsivity may also be combined in a non-additive way.
+We name this group of models the Extended Effective Exponential Model or E$^3$M. We find a good agreement between our model and experimental data.